avibrazil/immich-extlib-tools/README.md

-So the best solution that I found is to run **[ReadyMedia (formerly known as MiniDLNA)](https://sourceforge.net/projects/minidlna/)** daemon in my home server, serving a folder of photo files, then I use the **Media App** which is already included in webOS, to access and play my photos as a giant photoframe.
+So the best solution that I found is to run **[ReadyMedia (formerly known as MiniDLNA)](https://sourceforge.net/projects/minidlna/)** daemon in my home server, serving a folder of photo files, then I use the **Media Player App** which is already included in webOS and is a pretty decent DLNA player, to access and play my photos as a giant photoframe.

 The result is so smooth, simple and stuning that sometimes I need to turn off the TV off because we can't stop watching.